russellcardullo/go-pingdom/README.md

 pingdom-go is a Go client library for the Pingdom API.

-This currently only supports working with basic HTTP (with specific details) and ping checks.
+This currently supports working with basic HTTP (with specific details) and ping checks.
+It can also manage contacts who will be alerted in case of downtime.

 **Build Status:** [![Build Status](https://travis-ci.org/russellcardullo/go-pingdom.svg?branch=master)](https://travis-ci.org/russellcardullo/go-pingdom)